undreamai/LLMUnity/README.md

 <details>
 <summary>Build multiple characters</summary>

-LLM for Unity allows to build multiple AI characters efficiently, where each character has it own prompt.<br>
+LLM for Unity allows you to build multiple AI characters efficiently, where each character has it own prompt.<br>
 See the [ServerClient](Samples~/ServerClient) sample for a server-client example.

 To use multiple characters: